divad1196/odoo_utilities/README.md

   ```

   * records: recordset to group
-  * attributs: list of grouping key, that can be either:
+  * attributes: list of grouping key, that can be either:
     * an object attribute's name as string, e.g. `"name"`
     * a function taking a record and returning the key, e.g. `lambda line: line.move_id.sale_line_id.order_id`